 Sanding a wet surface is not an easy task.
 You can end up having a big mess and a sore arm.
-Sanding a dry surface also gives too much dust, but much better than sanding a damp surface to avoid ending up with a milky substance.
+Sanding a dry surface also gives too much dust, but much better than rubbing a damp surface to avoid ending up with a milky substance.

-I’m sure you know dust is easier to clean than a semi-liquid substance.
+I know dust is easier to clean than a semi-liquid substance.
 Also, when you sand a wet surface, the sandpaper will turn mushy and become hard, if not impossible, to use.

 Can I Moisten Dried Spackle?

 You need not panic if you accidentally leave your spackle container open and it gets dry.
 You can moisten your spackle and able to use it again.
 When the spackle gets exposed to the air, it dries up.
 You can get it by adding water.
 However, you can’t moisten the dried spackle on your repair patch.
 It’s not like it is impossible, but it’s not recommended.

 If you made an error on your patch job, it’s better to sand down the surface and start over.
 When moistening the spackle, place water onto the spackle, and do not mix water into the spackle.

 - Break up the spackle using a screwdriver or flathead.
 It is essential to break them up so the spackle can be in small marble-sized chunks.

 - Pour increments of a quarter cup of warm water into the container.
 It is essential to mix up the container between each water increment.
 Once you do this, the spackle chunks become smaller, gradually.